olof/Parse-DNS-Zone/README.md

 ## Version numbering

-Up until version `0.60`, the version numbers should be intepreted as floating point numbers, and 0.5 is higher than 0.42.
+Up until version `0.51`, the version numbers should be intepreted as floating point numbers, and 0.5 is thus higher than 0.42.
 This is true for later versions as well, but I will make sure the ordering is correct also for lexical sorting (by appending zeroes).
-I.e. a future version, 0.99 will not be followed by 1, but 1.00).
-Doing otherwise would just make it harder to distribute this software in systems that rely on lexical sorting of versions.
+For instance, 0.51 was followed by 0.60, not 0.6.

 # Closing remakrs